 a.
 Unless primary IRB review is conducted at another site and includes IRB review, research involving genetic testing will not be approved under either the exempt or expedited process and must receive review and approval by the full Board prior to being started.

 b.
-If materials being prospectively collected are to be used or banked for future use in genetic research, the research subject(s) must be told specifically that their blood or tissue specimen will (or may) BE used for genetic testing.
-They must give consent for this process to take place.
+If materials being prospectively collected are to be used or banked for future use in genetic research, the research subject(s) must be told specifically that their blood or tissue specimen will (or may) be used for genetic testing.
+They must give active consent for this process to take place.
 They must be given all information available at the present time concerning the type of genetic research that will take place on their sample.
 They must be told whether information regarding the results of these studies will be made available and why (or why not).

 c.
 In most cases, the Board feels that the results of the genetic testing should not be made available to the subjects.
 The only acceptable time to allow the patient access to the results are situations where a positive result can be achieved by this information being released (i.e., treatment available to them because of this information or behavior modification recommendations that are appropriate for their medical care) and where an approved genetic counseling program is in place to help the patient deal with their access to this information.